basecue/cd/README.md

  - `infrastructure` - defines machines (types, numbers etc.)
  - `installation` - defines source of application (version, branch, commit, directory...)

-At first create `.codev` file in the main directory of your git repository and configure your project deployment via this file.
+At first create `.codev` file in the main directory of your git repository and configure your project deployment via this file. <!--- TODO link to docs -->

 ### Initiate installation project in isolation and start deployment: